 Yeah old label csg harsher grading.
 I really like the new label CSG tho.
 I’d probably go with them over anyone for my PC stuff— Carolina Card Co. (@CarolinaCardCo) September 26, 2022

-Here is another bit mentioning the toughness of SCG grading, and a 10 probably being a very good candidate to crossover to a 10 from another company like PSA:
+Here is another bit mentioning the toughness of SCG grading, and an SGC 10 10 probably being a very good candidate to crossover to a 10 from another company like PSA: